Prayer breakfast gives Biden fresh chance to call for unity

 The breakfast, set for Thursday, has sparked controversy in the past, particularly when President Donald Trump used last year’s installment to slam his political opponents and question their faith.
 Some liberals have viewed the event warily because of the conservative faith-based group that is behind it.

 Still, Biden campaigned for the White House as someone who could unify Americans, and the breakfast will give the nation’s second Catholic president a chance to talk about his vision of faith.
-Sen. Chris Coons, D-Del., said the event will be “an inclusive and positive event” that “recognizes the teachings of Jesus, but is not limited to Christianity.”
+Sen. Chris Coons, D-Del., said the event will be “an inclusive and positive event” that “recognizes the teachings of Jesus but is not limited to Christianity.”

 Coons also told reporters that Biden’s remarks would take a different tack than those of Trump.